-Workshops / Guided Tours
+Workshops / Guided Adventures

-Photography Tours & Guiding
+Photography Adventures & Guiding

 "My friend and I asked Helen to give us a private tour on short notice as we were going to be around the area.
 She was there waiting for us before sunrise and she spent the whole day with us looking for moose.
 She knows the area well and is a great spotter.
 She is also very nice and easy to get along with.
 My friend and I appreciate how hard she tried despite the rain all day.
 Of course things paid off in the end as we found a cow and twin moose calves.
 What a wonderful day and THANKS, Helen!"